Adolphus Greely: Lady Franklin Bay Expedition

 In 1881, First Lieutenant Greely was named to command the Lady Franklin Bay Expedition.
 Promoted by Henry W. Howgate, its purpose was to establish one of a chain of meteorological-observation stations as part of the First International Polar Year.
 The expedition also was commissioned by the US government to collect astronomical and polar magnetic data, which was carried out by the astronomer Edward Israel, who was part of Greely's crew.
 Another goal of the expedition was to search for any clues of USS Jeannette, lost in the Arctic two years earlier.

 The expedition sailed on the steamship SS Proteus.
-Greely was without previous Arctic experience, but he and his party succeeded in discovering and exploring many much of the coast of northwest Greenland.
+Greely was without previous Arctic experience, but he and his party succeeded in discovering and exploring much of the coast of northwest Greenland.
 The expedition also crossed Ellesmere Island from east to west, and James B. Lockwood and David Legge Brainard achieved a new "farthest north" record of 83° 23' 8" on Lockwood Island.
 In 1882, Greely sighted a mountain range during a dog sledding exploration to the interior of northern Ellesmere Island and named it the Conger Range.
 He also sighted the Innuitian Mountains from Lake Hazen.

 Greely's party ran into difficulty when two supply parties failed to reach Greely's encampment at Fort Conger on Ellesmere Island in 1882 and 1883.
 In accordance with his instructions, Greely decided in August 1883 to abandon Fort Conger and travel south.
 His team reached Cape Sabine expecting to find food and equipment left by the supply ships, but these had not been provided.
 With winter setting in Greely and his men were forced to remain at Cape Sabine with inadequate rations and little fuel.

 A rescue expedition, led by Capt.
 Winfield Scott Schley on USRC Bear (a former whaler built in Greenock, Scotland), was sent to rescue the Greely party.
 By the time Bear and the ships Thetis and Alert arrived on June 22, 1884, 18 of Greely's 25 men had perished from starvation, drowning, hypothermia, and, in one case, a gunshot from the execution of a soldier ordered by Greely as punishment for repeatedly stealing food.

 Greely and the other survivors were near death; one died on the homeward journey.
 They were venerated as heroes, though the heroism was temporarily tainted by sensational accusations of cannibalism, which Greely denied.
 An exhibition on the Greely expedition was part of the Columbian Exposition in 1893 and was captured on stereoscopic images.